araa47/ortho-remote-mac/README.md

 [x] Play/Pause support using native media keys (works with any media player)

+[x] Next/Previous track with double-click and triple-click

 # Design Decisions

 - Since MIDI messages come in faster than volume can be adjusted, a queue is used and volume adjustments are done in a separate thread
 - **Volume control** uses `osascript` to set precise volume levels (0-100) based on the knob position
-- **Play/pause** uses `pyobjc-framework-Quartz` to send native macOS media key events
+- **Play/pause** uses `pyobjc-framework-Quartz` to send native macOS media key events (F8)
   - Works system-wide with **any** media player (Music, Spotify, Chrome, Safari, YouTube, etc.)
-  - Sends the same media key event as pressing F8 or physical media buttons
-  - No accessibility permissions required - works out of the box!
+  - **Note:** macOS will prompt for accessibility permissions on first run - make sure to allow them!
+- **Next/Previous track** uses AppleScript to control Spotify directly
+  - Currently only works with Spotify (not other media players)
+  - More reliable than media keys on modern macOS

 # Prerequisites